Call for submissions

 -no specific theme

-You can break your story into stand-alone fractions of up to 3
+-For longer pieces of fiction, you can break your story into stand-alone fractions of up to 3 parts.

 60 – 90 seconds video